aws-samples/dynamic-ec2-budget-control/README.md

 ## Code

-Budget control code is available on this AWS Samples repository (under approval).
-It’s made up of the following files.
+Budget control code is made up of the following files.
 All of them must be present and accessible on the scheduler headnode:

 * ***budget.control.conf***
     This configuration file saves the current budget assigned to each BU.
 File format is: